msmccue/Carsens-LTL-Yahtzee/README.md

 # The scoresheets were designed and created at design.cricut.com
 I printed them and cut them on a Cricut Explore Air 2.
 I don't really recommend doing it this way as it takes too long.
 Create your own in Word or Inkscape.
 The dimensions are 34mm wide and 200mm tall.
+The PNG file is the basic box, no text.

 # Merry Christmas!